Gandagorn/mostlyai_seq/README.md

   * **Model Agnostic**: The refinement pipeline works with **any source of synthetic sequential data**.
 While this project uses the `mostlyai` SDK for the initial pool generation, you could substitute it with any generative model.
 The strength of the final output comes from the post-processing, greatly enhancing the quality of any base synthetic dataset.

-  * **Performance-Optimized**: The entire post-processing pipeline is engineered for efficiency:

-      * **Low Memory Footprint**: By converting data into binned, integer-based representations and extensively using `scipy.sparse` matrices to manage per-group contributions, the algorithms operate with very low memory overhead.
+  * **Performance-Optimized**: By converting data into binned, integer-based representations and extensively using `scipy.sparse` matrices to manage per-group contributions, the algorithms operate with very low memory overhead.
 The core logic is further accelerated with `numba` for time-critical computations.
-      * **CPU-Friendly Refinement**: The entire multi-stage refinement process is CPU-bound.

   * **Privacy Guarantees**: By selecting from a vast, pre-generated pool based on aggregate statistical distributions (up to the trivariate level), the risk of replicating individual records or their sensitive combinations is minimal.
 The final dataset copies the *statistical patterns* of the original data, not the data points themselves, ensuring privacy-safe output.